ShadeXploit/arch-backup-tool/README.md

 ### 1. Move your backup folder to your home directory (~)

 ### 2. Run the restore script
+Before executing the script, rename your backup folder to "arch-backup-restore" this allows the script to locate and retrieve your data properly.

 ```bash
 cd ~